anegrin/GiUCAN/docs/index.md

 - `#define GIUCAN_VERSION "foo"`: default is `dev` or `commit short hash` but you can provide your own like "foo"
 - `#define DISPLAY_INFO_CODE 0x09`: dashboard message icon, default is `0x08` (Center USB); values reference [here](https://github.com/anegrin/GiUCAN/blob/main/inc/config.h)
 - `#define DEFAULT_VALUES_REFRESH_MS 1000`: how often to refresh values of the visible dashboard item in milliseconds, default is 0.333s
-- `#define VALUES_TIMEOUT_MS 30000`: after how many milliseconds GiUCAN should stop refreshing items (as the car is off), default is 60s
+- `#define VALUES_TIMEOUT_MS 15000`: after how many milliseconds GiUCAN should stop refreshing items (as the car is off), default is 30s
+- `#define STANDBY_DELAY_MS 30000`: how many more milliseconds GiUCAN should wait before putting boards in sleep/standby mode (C1CAN/BHCAN) when the car is off, default is 60s
 - `#define DASHBOARD_MESSAGE_MAX_LENGTH 18`: suggested value if you have 3.5 inches dashboard; **MUST BE MULTIPLE of 3**, values greater than 27 are not recommended; there are some considerations to make: GiUCAN is refreshing values twice per second and sending 3 chars to the dashboard every `DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS` milliseconds so a full message takes `DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS*DASHBOARD_MESSAGE_MAX_LENGTH/3` milliseconds to be rendered
 - `#define DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS 50`: messages are sent do dashboard in frames of 3 characters; this controls the pace, default is 29 milliseconds.
 - `#define DISABLE_DASHBOARD_FORCED_REFRESH`: GiUCAN will refresh items only when their values change